Earth Day 2023

 Habitat Destruction

-I was surprised to learn that habitat destruction is the number one cause of species extinction worldwide.
+Habitat destruction is the number one cause of species extinction worldwide.
 It makes sense – as the human population increases, human activities spread and drive the land to a state in which the land can no longer support the indigenous species.
-Urban sprawl, logging, mining, commercial fishing, homesteading are all culprits, but agriculture is the main source of habitat destruction.
+Urban sprawl, logging, mining, and commercial fishing are all culprits, but agriculture is the main source of habitat destruction.

 Deforestation and habitat destruction is the number one cause of species endangerment.
 Image by Robert Jones from Pixabay.